WilliamVoong/SudokuSolver/README.md

 We can eliminate possible nodes in the grid depending what clues we got from the original puzzle before implementing the backtracking algorithm, thus we greatly lessen the amount of combinations we need to try.

 Finding a orignal backtrack solution on github, and measuring time.
-The eliminate then backtrack solution is approximately 77% faster.
+The eliminate then backtrack solution is approximately 77% faster, when solving the puzzle that is shown above

 ![alt text](https://github.com/WilliamVoong/SudokuSolver/blob/master/sudoku_backtrack.PNG)